gotd/td/CONTRIBUTING.md

 ## Testing

-Use **staging server**!
-Don't test on production!
+Use a **test server**!
+Don't test on production servers!

-Each phone number is limited to only a certain amount of logins per day (e.g. 5, but this is subject to change) after which the API will return a FLOOD error until the next day.
+Each phone number is limited to only a certain amount of logins per day (e.g. 5, but this is subject to change) after which the API will return a flood error until the next day.
 This might not be enough for testing the implementation of User Authorization flows in client applications.

-### Staging server
+### Test servers

-You can use `AddrTest` with `TestAppID` and `TestAppHash` to connect to Telegram staging server.
+You can use `AddrTest` with `TestAppID` and `TestAppHash` to connect to test servers.

-It is also possible to use [test phone numbers](https://core.telegram.org/api/auth#test-phone-numbers) on staging directly or via `TestAuth` helper.
+It is also possible to use [test phone numbers](https://core.telegram.org/api/auth#test-phone-numbers) directly when connecting or via `TestAuth` helper.

-### Testing group
+### Our testing group

-The [@gotd_test](https://t.me/gotd_test) group can be used to test clients on production, it should be relatively safe to test updates handling (i.e. passive) functions like that.
+The [@gotd_test](https://t.me/gotd_test) group can be used to test clients on production servers, it should be relatively safe to test updates handling (i.e. passive) functions like that.

-Please, use staging instead.
+As always, we recommend test servers instead.

 ## Optimizations

 Please provide [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp) output if your PR tries to optimize something.

-Note that in most cases readability is more important than speed.
+Note that in most cases, readability is more important than speed.

 ## Features

-Please check [projects](https://github.com/gotd/td/projects) page for features that are on roadmap.
-If you have idea for new feature, please open feature request first.
+Please check the [projects](https://github.com/gotd/td/projects) page for features that are on the roadmap.
+If you have an idea for a new feature, please open a feature request first.

-Also, it will be great to [contact](.github/SUPPORT.md) developers to discuss implementation details.
+Also, it will be great to [contact](.github/SUPPORT.md) the developers to discuss implementation details.

-## Schema update
+## Updating schema

-If new layer is released in [tdesktop](https://github.com/telegramdesktop/tdesktop) repo, one can use it to update to latest schema:
+If a new layer is released in [tdesktop](https://github.com/telegramdesktop/tdesktop) repo, you can do this to update it:

 ```console
 $ make download_schema generate
 ```

-Please don't do it too early, because it is possible to have multiple versions of layer.
+Please don't do it too early, because it is possible to have multiple versions of layers.

 ## Fuzzing

 This project uses fuzzing to increase overall stability and decrease possibility of DOS attacks.

-To prepare fuzzing binary, use following:
+To prepare the fuzzing binary, do this:

 ```console
 $ make fuzz_telegram_build
 ```

-Now you can start fuzzer locally:
+Now you can start the fuzzer locally:

 ```console
 $ make fuzz_telegram
 ```

 Please refer to [dvyukov/go-fuzz](https://github.com/dvyukov/go-fuzz) for advanced usage.

 ## Testing allocations

 Please test that hot paths are not allocating too much.

 ```go
 func TestBuffer_ResetN(t *testing.T) {
     var b Buffer